Strategic planning: Outputs

 The output of strategic planning includes documentation and communication describing the organization's strategy and how it should be implemented, sometimes referred to as the strategic plan.
 The strategy may include a diagnosis of the competitive situation, a guiding policy for achieving the organization's goals, and specific action plans to be implemented.
 A strategic plan may cover multiple years and be updated periodically.

 The organization may use a variety of methods of measuring and monitoring progress towards the strategic objectives and measures established, such as a balanced scorecard or strategy map.
 Organizations may also plan their financial statements (i.e., balance sheets, income statements, and cash flows) for several years when developing their strategic plan, as part of the goal-setting activity.
 The term operational budget is often used to describe the expected financial performance of an organization for the upcoming year.
 Capital budgets very often form the backbone of a strategic plan, especially as it increasingly relates to Information and Communications Technology (ICT).

 Outcomes

 While the planning process produces outputs, strategy implementation or execution of the strategic plan produces outcomes.
 These outcomes will invariably differ from the strategic goals.
 How close they are to the strategic goals and vision will determine the success or failure of the strategic plan.
 Unintended outcomes might also be an issue.
 They need to be attended to and understood for strategy development and execution to be a true learning process.

 Tools and approaches

+Analytical tools

 A variety of analytical tools and techniques are used in strategic planning.
 These were developed by companies and management consulting firms to help provide a framework for strategic planning.
 Such tools include: